 Qualities of a Drywall & Ceiling Tile Installer

-When polled, Drywall and Ceiling Tile Installers say the following skills are most frequently used in their jobs:
+These are the skills Drywall and Ceiling Tile Installers say are the most useful in their careers:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.